LSU Tigers men's basketball: Will Wade era (2017–2022)

 On March 20, 2017, Will Wade was officially named the 22nd head coach of the LSU Tigers men's basketball team.
-During his second season, Wade coached the 2018–19 team to an outright Southeastern Conference regular season championship, LSU's 11th on record.
+In his first season he achieved an overall record of 18-15 making the NIT but losing in the second round.
+During his second season, Wade coached the 2018–19 team to an outright Southeastern Conference regular season championship, going 16-2 in SEC play this was LSU's 11th time winning the SEC regular season.
 However, the LSU Athletic Department suspended Wade before the conference tournament, after he refused to meet with university officials to discuss his role in conversations he is alleged to have had with a federally convicted college hoops middleman.
-LSU named Tony Benford interim head coach during Wade's suspension, and he coached the Tigers to the Sweet Sixteen of the 2019 NCAA basketball tournament.
-Wade was reinstated after the season, having met with university officials, answered their questions, and denied wrongdoing.
+LSU named Tony Benford interim head coach during Wade's suspension, and he coached the Tigers to the Sweet Sixteen of the 2019 NCAA basketball tournament, losing to Michigan state 80-63.
+Wade was reinstated after the season, having met with university officials, answered their questions, and denied any wrongdoing.